-CUL-MM#1: Mitigate Adverse Effects on Archaeological and Built Resources Identified during Phased Identification and Comply with the Stipulations Regarding the Treatment of Archaeological and Historic Built Resources in the PA and MOA
+CUL-MM#1: Mitigate Adverse Effects on Archaeological and Built Resources Identified during Phased Identification and Comply with the Stipulations Regarding the Treatment of Archaeological and Historic Built Resources in the PA and MOA post-ROD design phase and prior to construction.

-No properties in the APE have been identified as containing buildings built in or prior to 1966, that could not be adequately recorded from public right-of-way.
-Therefore, no known properties in the current APE will be surveyed and formally evaluated under NRHP and CRHR criteria during the post-ROD design phase and prior to construction.
 However, while the degree of design development completed as of ROD does not require additional survey and evaluation, additional design development could precipitate changes to the APE, and may result in the need to survey and evaluate additional properties.
 Once parcels are accessible and surveys have been completed, including consultation as stipulated in the MOA, additional archaeological and built resources may be identified.
-For newly identified eligible properties that would be adversely affected, the following process will be followed, which will be presented in detail in the BETP and ATP:
+For newly identified eligible properties that would be adversely affected, the following process would be followed, which would be presented in detail in the BETP and ATP: